Ranked in these QuestionsQuestion Ranking

-Pro Allows Google independant rating for android apps
+Pro Allows Google independent rating for Android apps

-So far other sites either indirectly uses Google Play Store rankings or some technical writer tells you "which are the best XXX apps for YYY".
+So far other sites either indirectly use Google Play Store rankings or some technical writer tells you "which are the best XXX apps for YYY".

 Con Needs improvements to avoid redundancy

-Many question can lead to the same app.
+Many questions can lead to the same app.